AnasOnGit/ModalJs/README.md

 create modal with pure Javascript and css.

 ## Usage
-Add following tags to your html document:
+Add the following tags to your HTML document:

 CSS
 ```